lucapisciotta/calibre/README.md

 ### Why I have chosen to use this package and not calibre-web?
 ------------------------
-I've an Amazon kindle and all other project that i tried have no compatibility with e-Ink display and its browser but, this has it.
+I've an Amazon kindle and all other projects that i tried have no compatibility with e-Ink display and its browser but, this has it.

 ### Supported architectures
 ------------------------